20 Things Lactation Consultants Want You to Know - Baby Chick

 Find a Certified Lactation Counselor or International Board Certified Lactation Consultant (IBCLC) in your area.
 Set up an appointment or attend a breastfeeding support group.
 Your questions are valid and have most likely been asked (many times) before.

 15. How much you pump doesn’t always reflect how much milk your baby takes at your breast.
-Most babies take more than the pump extracts; some take less.
+Most babies take more than the pump extracts, and some take less.

 16. Tongue tie and lip tie can impact breastfeeding.
 Tongues that are tied down can’t milk the breast properly (leading to low weight gain) and cause a lot of pain.